mhBrice/thesis/article2/annexe2.md

 \begin{table}[H]
-\caption[Table of baseline transition intensities and hazard ratios as estimated from a full multi-state model ran on forest states defined with a different threshold than in the main manuscript]{Table of baseline transition intensities and hazard ratios as estimated from a full multi-state model ran on forest states defined with a different threshold than in the main manuscript.
+\caption[Baseline transition intensities and hazard ratios of a multi-state transition model with different forest state definitions]{Table of baseline transition intensities and hazard ratios as estimated from a full multi-state model ran on forest states defined with a different threshold than in the main manuscript.
 Here, plots are assigned to Boreal or Temperate states using a threshold of >85\% (instead of >75\%) of species dominance of the plot basal area.
 See Table S5 for details about the interpretation of the table. \label{tab:tabA2.4}}\tabularnewline
 \setstretch{1.4}
 \centering\begingroup\fontsize{6.8}{8.8}\selectfont